-HimalayanWindows often organizes Private Small Group tours to EBC from Lhasa & If you want more adventure and happy trek into the highland of Tibet, we suggest choose Mount Everest Advance Base Camp Trek, that is quite challenging but more fun.
+HimalayanWindows often organizes 8 days Tibet tour itinerary with Private Small Group tours to EBC from Lhasa & If you want more adventure and a happy trek into the highland of Tibet, we suggest choose Mount Everest Advance Base Camp Trek, that is quite challenging but more fun.

 Fly (1 Hr.) to LHASA over crossing over the highest Himalayan ranges of the world.
 Transfer and check-in to your hotel.
 Full rest for acclimatization- Hotel.

 Two full-day sightseeing tours to LHASA including JOKHANG TEMPLE, BARKHOR BAZAAR, POTALA PALACE, and SERA & DREPUNG MONASTERIES.
 Overnight at the hotel.

 Drive to Shigatse via Gyantse and Yamdroktso.
 Enroute visit Yamdroktso and Phalkhor and Khumbub stupa in Gyantse.
 Drive to Shigatse.
 O/N at hotel.

 Early in the morning, we will leave for Ronghuk via Lhatse and Shegar.
 On the way, we will encounter a few high passes, Gyatso La, Gawu La, and Nyalam Passes.
 On the top of Gawu La, we will be able to witness the spectacular view of the Himalayan Ranges.
 We will follow the bumpy road to Rongbuk, it about 100 Km.
 O/N at guest house.

 You will hike to Everest base camp either on foot or hiring horse cart, Explore around EBC and back to Rongbuk (4+4 KM) and drive back to Shegar.
 O/N at Guest house.
 [If time permits, drive to Shigatse].